minnibb/tp/docs/UserGuide.md

 * Expected message displayed in the output box: `Sorted all persons by [FIELD] in [ORDER] order`.
   For example, upon running the command in the second example shown above, the expected output will be `Sorted all persons by name in descending order`
-* The sorted list of contacts will be reflected immediately in the results panel:
+* The sorted contacts will also be reflected on ClassHive, as shown in the images below:
 <br>
 <div style="display: flex; justify-content: space-between; text-align: center; width: 100%;">
   <div style="width: 48%;">